stenwt/librarium/docusaurus-librarium/docs/api-content/v1/50-tenants.md

 ---
 title: 'Tenants'
 metaTitle: 'Tenants'
-metaDescription: 'List of API endpoints that is used to list, create or update tenants'
+description: 'List of API endpoints that is used to list, create or update tenants'
 api: true
 paths: ['/v1/tenants']
 ---